 We decided to walk back from Akihabara to Sumida.
 Some stuff we saw along the way

 ¥100 (100 Yen) stores are very popular. ¥100 is around 1 US Dollar

 ¥100 stores are not one specific chain, they are a type of store that sell everything for a dollar or less.
-The most common ¥100 stores are convenience stores like this Lawson's above, but there are other stores that sell little kitchen knick-knacks, stationary stores, etc. They are popular in Japan not only because the products are cheap, but because the quality of the merchandise is very high as well.
+The most common ¥100 stores are convenience (konbini - because that's how Japanese pronounce convenience) stores like this Lawson's above, but there are other stores that sell little kitchen knick-knacks, stationary stores, etc. They are popular in Japan not only because the products are cheap, but because the quality of the merchandise is very high as well.
 Good value for your ¥100!

 I did some research and I found out that after the Sarin Gas terrorist attacks on the Tokyo subway back in 1995, the government banned trash cans so terrorists can't hide their bombs in them anymore.
-I guess this now makes convenience stores *the* most dangerous places in Japan...
+I guess this now makes konbinis *the* most dangerous places in Japan...